 Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
 My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
 If you can read French, the original and correct version can be found here:

 It is a desert island.
-In her mangrove necklace, she holds the water jade of a huge lake, filled with jellyfish ... which do not sting!
-Short walk in video and photos ...
+In her mangrove necklace, she holds the jade water from an immense lake, filled with jellyfish… which do not bite!
+Small stroll in video and photos in Kakaban…

 Welcome to Kakaban